Marylanders Could See Unemployment Benefit Delays After Lapse Due To Trump’s Late Signing Of COVID-19 Relief Bill

 - Latest CDC Guidelines

-In a statement, Maryland Department of Labor spokesperson Fallon Pearre said that while the bill has now been signed into law, the state is still waiting on guidance about how to implement it:
+While the U.S. Department of Labor said there will not be any lapse in benefits, Maryland’s labor department said it can’t move forward without more instructions from Washington.
+In a statement Tuesday, Maryland Department of Labor spokesperson Fallon Pearre said that while the bill has now been signed into law, the state is still waiting on guidance about how to implement it:

 “The federal COVID-19 relief package that extends and provides additional federal unemployment benefits was signed into law.
 Labor is currently reviewing the legislation and awaiting guidance from the U.S. Department of Labor on how the CARES Act program extensions should be implemented in Maryland.
 States cannot move forward without this guidance and it is unlikely the guidance will be issued before the end of the month.